 Habitat

-Florida Manatees are commonly found in shallow coastal areas, as wells as shallow rivers, estuaries and canals.
-The ability to withstand large changes in salinity allows them to move between freshwater and marine habitats.
-They prefer water levels of three to six and a half feet in depth, travel in water that 10-16.5 feet deep, and avoid areas deeper than 20 feet.
+Florida manatees are commonly found in shallow coastal areas, as well as shallow rivers, estuaries, and canals.
+They prefer water levels of three to six and a half feet in depth, travel in water that 10 to 16.5 feet deep, and avoid areas deeper than 20 feet.

 Predators and Threats